Meet the Instructors

 Biography:

-Mike Fegan is currently a professor in Accounting and Finance at Cuyahoga Community College.
-He has also been an instructor for Corporate College Accounting, Finance, and Tax division as well as the Goldman Sach's 10,000 Small Business program.
-Mike owns a Professional Tax Consulting firm and was a small business owner at the start of his career.
+Mike Fegan is currently a professor in Accounting and Finance at Tri-C. He has also been an instructor for Corporate College's Accounting, Finance and Tax division as well as the Goldman Sach's 10,000 Small Businesses program.
+Fegan owns a professional tax consulting firm and was a small business owner at the start of his career.

 Teaches a Foundation Track for Entrepreneurs course